aneasystone/github-trending/README.md

 ## Css

+* 【2022-10-04】[durgesh2001 / Hacktoberfest_2022](https://github.com/durgesh2001/Hacktoberfest_2022) - This repository is encourage people to contribute to open source throughout october.
+* 【2022-10-04】[vueschool / vue-masterclass](https://github.com/vueschool/vue-masterclass) - 🗂Source code for The Vue 3 Masterclass
+* 【2022-10-04】[zero-to-mastery / webblocks-2022](https://github.com/zero-to-mastery/webblocks-2022) - There is a big hype about front-end frameworks all over the place.
+But in this project we are going to build a showcase library of components using vanilla HTML, CSS and maybe some Javascript.
+* 【2022-10-04】[WeBeginners-Community / CSS.Effects-Designs](https://github.com/WeBeginners-Community/CSS.Effects-Designs) - This repository only accepting CSS/LASS/SAAS projects.
+* 【2022-10-04】[KiranAminPanjwani / Randomized-Color-Lab](https://github.com/KiranAminPanjwani/Randomized-Color-Lab) - A React color-guessing project will help beginners understand the basic principles of React.js (components, properties, and hooks).
+* 【2022-10-04】[yyzwz / address-book-system](https://github.com/yyzwz/address-book-system) - 基于Vue/ExtJS和SpringBoot的通讯录管理系统（两个版本），包含朋友类型模块、通讯录明细模块和通话记录模块，还有一些简单的图表分析，采用Redis作为缓存，采用MySQL数据库。
 * 【2022-10-03】[KiranAminPanjwani / LeatherHoard](https://github.com/KiranAminPanjwani/LeatherHoard) - A basic template for e-commerce website, designed with HTML, CSS and Bootstrap.
 * 【2022-10-03】[dailydotdev / docs](https://github.com/dailydotdev/docs) - The official product docs of daily.dev
 * 【2022-10-03】[526avijitgupta / gokarna](https://github.com/526avijitgupta/gokarna) - A minimal opinionated theme for Hugo